 - All BluOS Players are not AirPlay 2 compatible.
 Only Players released after generation 2i can be used to AirPlay or Siri.

 - The primary player in the Fixed Group of the BluOS Controller App should be Airplay or Siri compatible to stream Airplay audio to other players in the fixed group.

-- BluOS Players do not include a QR or HomeKit code and should be manually added in the Apple Home app.
+- BluOS Players do not include a QR or HomeKit code and should be manually added to the Apple Home app.